kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 That way the viewer's preference is always used for the last hop, but upstream hops might instead use the producer's preference when serving multiple viewers.

 ### Byte Offsets
-When a connection or subscription is severed, it's often desirable to continue right where it left off.
+When a connection or subscription is severed, it's desirable to resume where it left off.

 MoqTransport implements this via subscriptions that can start/end at an object ID within a group.
-This isn't a great solution, as objects can be large and delivered out of order, causing duplication when trying to fill gaps.
+This is an okay approach, however it can result in redownloading objects (ex. incomplete keyframes) especially when they are delivered out of order.
-It can also cause a fragmented cache as a relay needs to parse/split an incoming stream at object boundaries.
+But critically it causes a fragmented cache, as a relay needs to parse incoming streams and split them at object boundaries.

 MoqTransfork instead utilizes FETCH for each incomplete GROUP at a byte offset.
-This ensures that only the missing tail of a reset GROUP stream is delivered.
+This ensures that only the missing tail of an incomplete stream is delivered.
+It also dramatically simplifies relays, allowing them to stream from a cache by byte offset instead of a parsed marker (object ID).
-It also simplies relays, as they no longer keep track of object offsets, and it allows an advanced relay to forward STREAM frames out of order.
+An advanced relay can even forward STREAM chunks out of order.

 ### Control Streams
 MoqTransport control messages are fine, but have the potential for head-of-line blocking as they share a single stream.